grdw/lorikeet/_posts/2016-12-07-planetary-peace-synthesis.md

   <a href='https://loveallday.bandcamp.com/track/country-of-love' target='_blank'>[5]</a>
   which is an 8 minute during ethereal track which has this hauntingly nice synth in it.
-Another track I seem to really come back to is Hare Om which is a more darker track with a little bit of an oriental feel, which bleeds in really nice with the following track 'Highland Memories'.
+Another track I seem to really come back to is 'Haré Om' which is a more darker track with a little bit of an oriental feel, which bleeds in really nice with the following track 'Highland Memories'.
 Other track which are great are 'I Am That I Am', 'The Call', the really cheerful 'Song Without Warning'